 They usually do what they feel like doing and what they think is possible for them to do.
 Salespeople are largely driven by emotion — on average 85% feelings, attitudes and emotions and 15% logic, knowledge and discipline.
 Even if most of them know how to gain knowledge, they struggle with identifying and handling their emotions.
 That’s why their ability to sell isn’t just about picking up new sales skills.

-To create more high performers, you have to drill deeper, to those emotional factors that control 85% of a salesperson’s ability to sell.
+To create more high performers and motivate sales teams, you have to drill deeper, to those emotional factors that control around 85% of a salesperson’s ability to sell.
+For the ‘how’ of selling to take hold, the ‘why’ has to be readily apparent.
 But most sales training stays at the surface, focusing on things like closing skills, probing techniques, negotiation strategies, challenge phrases, closing techniques and manipulative devices.
 In other words, it teaches them how to get people to say “yes.”
-It teaches them to sell.
+It teaches them to sell and have a sales mindset.
 Sure, that sounds like it makes a lot of sense, but let’s go back to what’s really driving a salesperson’s behavior: their feelings, attitudes and emotions.
-If salespeople don’t feel good about what they’re doing — and manipulating someone into buying something, whether they need it or not, doesn’t tend to feel good — they’re going to shut down.
+If salespeople don’t feel positive about what they’re doing — and manipulating someone into buying something, whether they need it or not, doesn’t tend to feel good — they’re going to shut down.
 When salespeople are asked to do selling activities that conflict with their values, perceived skills or their sense of right and wrong, it triggers an internal conflict and can actually decrease their ability to sell.

 Our inner values define who we really are.
 And any time anyone tries to sell something without any concern about whether it’s right for the customer or not will experience an inner conflict — because this very act conflicts with healthy values.
-Likewise, sales techniques and strategies that are deployed to pit the salesperson against the customer in a battle to see who can win will also conflict with most people’s inner values.
+Likewise, sales training that teaches techniques and strategies that are designed to pit the salesperson against the customer in a battle to see who can win will also conflict with most people’s inner values.
 But these are still common ways that many people are taught to sell, and this explains a lot of their sales performance failures or low sales.
+In fact, we can clearly see 4 reasons why most sales training fails.

 To be most successful, your salespeople must answer this question: “Is the way I sell consistent with my inner values?”
 Regardless of how sharp their sales skills are or how well they understand your sales process and product features, if their conscious or unconscious answer is “no,” they’ll either perform on a low level or quit and do something else.